 Explainable AI, or XAI, refers to a collection of ways we can analyse machine learning models.
 It is the opposite of the so-called ‘black box’, a machine learning model whose decisions can’t be understood or explained.
+Here’s a short video we have made about explainable AI.

 When a new technology emerges onto the business landscape, it is often met by a degree of distrust, confusion, and fear.
 It is a fundamental part of human nature to be wary of things that we don’t understand.
 In the past, people have been sceptical of everything from fax machines and touch-tone phones to email and flash drives.